KangboLu/fb-request-lib/README.md

 **Output:** a python dictionary with key as id number, and value as category type.

 Input requirement:
-The input .csv file must have its 1st column to a column of id number and
+The input .csv file must have its 1st column to be a column of id number and
-the 2nd column to be category type for 1st column's id number.
+the 2nd column to be the category type for 1st column's id number.

 This function will open the file contains all the query categories.
 Then, it
 will read the file line by line and build a python dictionary with key as id
 number and value as category type.
 At the end, a dictionary contains all the